ryanlohyr/NUSDegs/docs/UserGuide.md

 ![recommendedSchedule.jpg](screenshots%2Fadd_recommend.jpeg)

-### Add module to schedule: `add`
+### Add module to schedule planner: `add`
-Opens the user's personalized module schedule and adds the chosen module to the semester specified by the user.
+Opens the user's personalized module schedule planner and adds the chosen module to the semester specified by the user.
+Adding will not be allowed if the current schedule planner does not contain the required prerequisites.

-Format: `add n/MODULE n/SEMESTER`
+Format: `add MODULE SEMESTER`

-* The `MODULE` cannot be empty and must be valid.
+* `MODULE` cannot be empty and must be valid.
-* The `SEMESTER` cannot be empty and must be an integer between 1-8 inclusive.
+* `SEMESTER` cannot be empty and must be an integer between 1-8 inclusive.

-Examples of usage:
+Example of usage:

 `add CS1010 1`